What did Joe Biden accomplish as president?

 Isn't it the economy, stupid?

-Longtime Democratic election strategist James Carville's oft-repeated (and frequently parodied) aphorism has become political shorthand for why Biden's list of economic accomplishments has hardly seemed to move the needle in his administration's favor.
+Longtime Democratic election strategist James Carville's oft-repeated (and frequently parodied) aphorism became political shorthand for why Biden's list of economic accomplishments has hardly seemed to move the needle in his administration's favor.
 Indeed, on the economic front, the Biden White House has notched a number of historic victories, particularly when it comes to adding jobs to the U.S. economy.
 In his first year in office, employers added 6.6 million jobs, an all-time record, per CNN, for a president's initial 12 months in office.
 In January 2023, the country's unemployment rate dropped to its lowest point in more than half a century.

 In spite of Biden's robust gains, public sentiment around the administration's economic achievements has ranged from underwhelming to overt hostility.
-A suite of mid-term polls from both the Post/ABC News and Fox News show Biden's economic approval well below his general approval score, while more than half disapprove of his handling of the economy, per a February 2023 CBS News survey.
-The disparity is likely the result of an "ongoing focus on inflation" rather than the complete — and much more optimistic — economic picture, according to Yahoo's Ben Werschkul.
+A suite of mid-term polls from both the Post/ABC News and Fox News show Biden's economic approval well below his general approval score, while more than half disapproved of his handling of the economy, per a February 2023 CBS News survey.
+The disparity was likely the result of an "ongoing focus on inflation" rather than the complete — and much more optimistic — economic picture, according to Yahoo's Ben Werschkul.

-Okay, but what about inflation?
+OK, but what about inflation?

-Planes, trains, and automobiles?
+Planes, trains and automobiles?

 Guns, too?